 10. I HAVE A RIGHT ... to leave the company of people who deliberately or inadvertently put me down, lay a guilt trip on me, manipulate or humiliate me, including my alcoholic parent, abusive parent, my non-alcoholic parent, my non-abusive parent, partner or any other member of my family or any religious belief systems or anyone else and the absolute right to be in a non-abusive environment.

 11. I HAVE A RIGHT ... to put an end to conversations with people who make me feel put down and humiliated.

 12. I HAVE A RIGHT ... to express all of my feelings, positive or negative and the right to make decisions based on my feelings.
 They belong to me.

-13. I HAVE A RIGHT ... to trust my feelings, my beliefs, judgement, my hunches, my intuition.
+13. I HAVE A RIGHT ... to trust my feelings, my beliefs, judgement, my hunches, my spirituality, my intuition.

 14. I HAVE A RIGHT ... to develop myself as a whole person emotionally, spiritually, mentally, physically and psychologically in the ways I find appropriate.